Skip to main content

 Systemic inflammation introduces a powerful disruptive force into this finely tuned system.
 Inflammatory cytokines, the signaling proteins of the immune system like Tumor Necrosis Factor-alpha (TNF-α) and Interleukin-6 (IL-6), do not remain localized.
 They travel throughout the body and can cross the blood-brain barrier, directly influencing the hypothalamus and pituitary gland.

 This inflammatory signaling can suppress the release of GnRH from the hypothalamus, effectively turning down the master switch for the entire hormonal cascade.
 The result is a diminished signal to the pituitary, leading to lower LH and FSH output, and consequently, reduced testosterone production in the gonads.
-This is how a state of in the gut, joints, or adipose tissue can directly cause a decline in your primary sex hormones.
+This is how a state of chronic inflammation in the gut, joints, or adipose tissue can directly cause a decline in your primary sex hormones.

 Clinical Interventions to Break the Cycle